PS Arthur James Boucot Research Grants

 The Arthur James Boucot Research Grants were initiated by Dr. Arthur James Boucot and Barbara Boucot.
 Art Boucot, a former President of the Paleontological Society (1980-1981), was an internationally renowned paleontologist, specializing in Paleozoic fossils, specifically brachiopods and gastropods.
 He was a recipient the SEPM R. C. Moore Medal and the Paleontological Society Medal, among many other honors and distinctions.
 Art had a seven-decade career devoted to fieldwork in invertebrate paleontology that covered all continents, including Antarctica, resulting in over 500 peer-reviewed publications and books.
 Art made major contributions to paleocommunity evolution, paleobiogeography, biostratigraphy, and refinements to the geologic time scale, including resolutions of problems concerning Ordovician, Silurian and Devonian boundaries.

-The Boucot Research Grants support early career paleontologists in the fields of morphology, taxonomy, and biostratigraphy, working on any taxa, preferably with some combination of these approaches and a significant fieldwork component.
-Boucot Research Grants support original research by current postdoctoral students, assistant professors (pre-tenure), and other early career paleontologists with a PhD, with the possible exception of an occasional individual deemed to be unusually qualified.
+The Arthur James Boucot Research Grants support early career paleontologists in the fields of morphology, taxonomy, and biostratigraphy, working on any taxa, preferably with some combination of these approaches and a significant fieldwork component.
+Arthur James Boucot Research Grants support original research by current postdoctoral students, assistant professors (pre-tenure), and other early career paleontologists with a PhD, with the possible exception of an occasional individual deemed to be unusually qualified.
 Paleontologists must be associated with universities, institutes, and academies of science, or equivalent institutions.

 Applicants must be Paleontological Society members unless there are extenuating circumstances.
-In 2024, the Paleontological Society has $20,000 to award.
+The Paleontological Society has $20,000 to award.
 Awards are typically less than $5000, but larger awards are possible.
 Awards are made directly to individuals and not to institutions.
 Awards cannot be used for institutional overhead, publication costs, or modeling studies that rely on fossil or modern databases.
 Applications are encouraged from anywhere in the world, except those from countries with economic or trade sanctions imposed by the U.S. Office of Foreign Assets Control (OFAC).

 Grant applications are due Feb.
 1 of each year.